 In 1918, Monet painted Reflections of Clouds on the Water Lily Pond.
 The triptych of three canvases were part of a larger series of paintings intended to be placed around the perimeter of an oval room, in order to immerse the viewer.
 Eventually, some of Monet’s epic waterlily panels did make it into an oval room at the Musee de l’Orangerie in France.
 You can take a virtual tour on their website.

-Below: Regent Street, London was commissioned by art dealer Ambroise vollard as part of a series that was intented to emulate earlier Monet paintings.
+Regent Street, London was commissioned by art dealer Ambroise Vollard as part of a series that was intended to emulate earlier Monet paintings.
 André Derain travelled to London three times between March 1906 and February 1907 to make sketches, which were later translated into paintings back in Paris.
 This particular London scene depicts Regent Street near Oxford Circle.
-The painting is located in the The Met.
+The painting is located in The Met.

-Above right: Described as, Broad Collar, this Egyptian piece dates between 1353-1336 BCE.
-The beads are made from fainence, tin-glazed pottery, and convey a stylised row of cornflowers around the center, followed by three rows of dates and finally an outer row of lotus petals.
+Described as, Broad Collar, this Egyptian piece dates between 1353-1336 BCE.
+The beads are made from tin-glazed pottery and convey a stylised row of cornflowers around the centre, followed by three rows of dates and finally an outer row of lotus petals.
 The two rectangular end pieces are decorated with blue lotus blossoms, buds and petals, with poppy petals and persea fruit (related to the avocado family).
 On display at The Met.

-Below left: The opalescent pink-hued Danish Palaces Egg, is a Faberge creation of 1890 St Petersburg, displayed at The Met.
+The opalescent pink-hued Danish Palaces Egg, is a Faberge creation of 1890 St Petersburg, displayed at The Met.
 The egg was an Easter gift from Czar Alexander to wife Maria Feodorovna.
 The enamel egg opens to reveal a series of Danish and Russian landscape miniatures inside a length of folding gold frames.
 The egg accompanied Maria on her travels as a reminder of home.
-The Faberge work master was Mikhail Evlampievich Perkhin and artist of the miniatures was Konstantin Yakovlevich Krijitski.
+The Faberge workmaster was Mikhail Evlampievich Perkhin and artist of the miniatures was Konstantin Yakovlevich Krijitski.

 See more art highlights of New York City, of the street art variety in Art on the Street – New York City.